lhoss/ansible-accumulo/README.md

 Requires roles:

 - azavea.build-essential - provides setup of a minimal build environment to build the native libs
-- azavea.java - a basic role to setup JDK-7 (no support for JDK-8 though).
+- azavea.java - (optional role) to setup JDK-7 (no support for JDK-8 though).
 Note: JDK-7 is minimal requirement

+Requires the accumulo binaries archive (except for < v1.6.2) present in the local ./files dir.
+Example for v1.7.1: `files/accumulo-1.7.1-bin.tar.gz`

 ## Example Playbook
-The role defaults sets variables
-- `accumulo_leader`
-- `accumulo_leader_host`
-automatically for each host, based on the inventory group 'accumulo_master'.
+The role defaults sets variables `accumulo_leader`, `accumulo_leader_host` automatically for each host, based on the inventory group `accumulo_master`.
-Assuming the slaves nodes are in a group `accumulo_slaves`, a reasonable playbook is:
+Assuming the slave nodes are in a group `accumulo_slaves`, a reasonable playbook is:

     - hosts: accumulo_master:accumulo_slaves
       sudo: true